karmalegend/Brer/README.md

 ```

 ## Error handling.

-Brer currently does not support DLX or 'poison queues' brer does however add some message headers to give insights into
-exceptions and requeue counts.
+Brer adds some message headers to give insights into exceptions and requeue counts.

 These headers are: